Invariants of Tutte Partitions and a $q$-Analogue: Tutte partitions

 where for each $k$, $e_k \leq \bar{e}_k$ for an atom $e_k$ and a coatom $ \bar{e}_k$.
-We say that $\mP$ is a \emph{minimal $q$-partition}, and denote such a partition by $\mathcal{S}(e)$. \end{definition} Note that $\mS(e)$ is not necessarily unique for each atom $e$, but it is sufficient for our purposes to choose one such partition for a given $e$.
-We call it \emph{minimal} because it is a non-trivial partition into intervals with a minimal number of elements. \begin{remark} In the case that $\mL$ is a Boolean lattice, the minimal partition $\mathcal{S}(e)$ yields a partition of $M$ into two minors: one of which contains $e$ and one that does not contain $e$. \end{remark} We will now use Definition~\ref{def:T-compatible_partition} and Lemma~\ref{lem:T-compat_iff_T-part} to prove the following theorem.
-More explicitly, we will show that a minimal partition $\mS(e)$, with $e$ and $e^c$ selected as described in the statement of Lemma \ref{lem:disjoint_Tutte_minors}, has a refinement that is a Tutte-compatible partition.
+We say that $\mP$ is a {\em proper interval decomposition} of $\mL$ and denote such a partition by $\mathcal{P}(e)$. \end{definition} Note that $\mathcal{P}(e)$ is not necessarily unique for each atom $e$, but it is sufficient for our purposes to choose one such partition for a given $e$.
+Note that $\mathcal{P}(e)$ is a non-trivial partition of $\mL$ into intervals with a minimal number of elements. \begin{remark} In the case that $\mL$ is a Boolean lattice, we have the proper interval decomposition $\mathcal{P}(e)=[e,{\bf1}]\:\dot{\cup}\: [{\bf0},e^c]$, which is a partition of $M$ into two minors, one of which contains $e$ and one that contains all elements in the unique complement of $e$. \end{remark} We will now use Definition~\ref{def:T-compatible_partition} and Lemma~\ref{lem:T-compat_iff_T-part} to prove the following theorem.
+More explicitly, we will show that a proper interval decomposition $\mathcal{P}(e)$, with $e$ and $e^c$ selected as described in the statement of Lemma \ref{lem:disjoint_Tutte_minors}, has a refinement that is a Tutte-compatible partition.